ldsilvaS/ldsilvaS/README.md

 ### Hi, my name is Lucas ✌🏼

-- Academin in Systems analysis and development 📚
+- Academic in Systems analysis and development 📚
 - Support at Ministério Público do Rio Grade Do Sul 🏤
 - Front-End Developer 💻